Contents

 Vehicular Homicide is considered a more serious offense than Vehicular Manslaughter.

-Ohio Aggravated Vehicular Homicide
+Aggravated Vehicular Homicide in Ohio

 Ohio defines Aggravated Vehicular Homicide as a death caused by either: